CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 ```
 <br>

-The second variable ('appd_aws_eks_region') needs to specify the AWS region that you are working in.
+The second variable ('**appd_aws_eks_region**') needs to specify the AWS region that you are working in.
 Currently, only the three regions below are supported.

 - us-east-1
 - us-east-2